Best budget 1080p monitor 2023 - Our top picks

 Can 1080p run 144hz?

 Yes, 1080p can run 144hz.
-This is thanks to the fact 144hz cables support almost all resolutions.
+This is thanks to the fact that 144hz cables support almost all resolutions.

+Most monitors feature at least one HDMI 1.4 port, which can run 144hz at 1080p.
 This is important to keep in mind if you're looking to get a 1080p monitor because, comparatively, this type of port can only run 75hz at 1440p and 30hz at 4K.